Astro-85/nfancurve/README.md

     systemctl reenable --user nfancurve.service

 ### Using the python script
-On headless servers or Wayland systems, it might be easier to use @AlexKordic's python script.
+On headless servers or Wayland systems, it might be easier to use @AlexKordic 's python script.
 Use an enviroment with pynvml installed to run `nfancurve.py`.
 This can also be automated with systemd.